towczare/fpp-git/04_branching_merging_conflicts/README.md

 # Exercise
 Following exercise is going to get you hands on labs and play a little bit with branching, merging model.
 ![Lion](lion.jpg)
-*Lion is king of jungle.
-You are going to become king of git!*
+*Lion is the king of jungle.
+You are going to be the king of git!*

 1. Use your `animal` repository
 2. Create new branch `zoo` as child of `master` branch